Hawker Tempest: Tempest Mk.VI

 Various engineering refinements that had gone into the Tempest II were incorporated into the last Tempest variant, designated as the Tempest VI.
 This variant was furnished with a Napier Sabre V engine with 2,340 hp.
 The more powerful Sabre V required a bigger radiator which displaced the oil cooler and carburettor air intake from the radiator's centre; air for the carburettor was drawn through intakes on the leading edge of the inner wings, while the oil cooler was located behind the radiator.
 Most Tempest VIs were tropicalised, the main feature of this process being an air filter which was fitted in a fairing on the lower centre section.
 Other changes included the strengthening of the rear spar and the inclusion of spring tabs, which granted the variant superior handling performance.

 The original Tempest V prototype, HM595, was extensively modified to serve as the Tempest VI prototype.
 On 9 May 1944, HM595 made its first flight after its rebuild, flown by Bill Humble.
 In December 1944, HM595 was dispatched to Khartoum, Sudan to conduct a series of tropical trials.
 During 1945, two more Tempest V aircraft, EJ841 and JN750, were converted to the Tempest VI standard in order to participate in service trials at RAF Boscombe Down.

-At one point, 250 Tempest VIs were on order for the RAF; however, the end of the war led to many aircraft programs being cut back intensively, leading to only 142 aircraft being completed.
+At one point, 250 Tempest VIs were on order for the RAF; however, the end of the war led to many aircraft programmes being cut back intensively, leading to only 142 aircraft being completed.
 For a long time, it was thought there were Tempest VIs that had been converted for target towing purposes; however, none of the service histories of the aircraft show such conversions and no supporting photographic evidence has been found.
 The Tempest VI was the last piston-engined fighter in operational service with the RAF, having been superseded by jet propelled aircraft.